A Mechanistic Study of Transformers Training Dynamics: Visualizing the training dynamics

-\paragraph{Second loss drop: fitting of the MLP.} The second loss drop is due to the learning of the feedforward network.
+\paragraph{First loss drop: learning of the sequence embeddings.} The first loss drop coincides with the learning of the sequence embeddings.
+It corresponds to a phase change in the dynamics of the weights.
+Before the first phase change, the weights seem to wander as if trapped in a saddle point, waiting for a clear signal to escape it.
+At one point, they all move quite rapidly to create a relatively definitive structure for the sequence embeddings.
+Interestingly, we also notice that the time it takes for this phase change to occur when changing the training hyperparameters can vary quite a lot, reflecting the highly unpredictable time needed to escape from the saddle point.
+This is illustrated in \cref{app:hyper_params} where \cref{fig:ablation-seed} shows the high variability of the test accuracy after 1000 epochs when slightly varying one hyperparameter (\cref{fig:ablation} shows the same phenomenon with more regularity when averaging over the runs).
+The exit from a saddle point can also be understood via the gradient norms, as discussed at the end of this section. \paragraph{Second loss drop: fitting of the MLP.} The second loss drop is due to the learning of the feedforward network.
 This change is about fitting the MLP weights to assign the correct classes to the different clusters created during the learning of the sequence embeddings.
 Interestingly, this second loss drop does not correspond to a clear phase change in the dynamics of the weights.
 The MLP weights seem to evolve at a continuous speed, although the corresponding decision frontiers change relatively strongly.
 We notice that this second loss drop appears soon after the first one, if not simultaneously.
 When the model's training stagnates, the loss plateaus for several epochs before decreasing again.
-This behavior may be understood by the optimizer reaching a saddle point in the loss function w.r.t. the model's parameter, that is the gradient of the loss is (almost) zero, but the optimization has not yet reached a local minimum.
-The connection between gradient norms and learning phases is salient in \cref{fig:grad-norms-full-batch} where we can see that loss drops occur in tandem with high gradient norms for each layer.
+This behavior may be understood by the optimizer reaching a saddle point in the loss function w.r.t. the model's parameter, that is, the gradient of the loss is (almost) zero, but the optimization has not yet reached a local minimum.
+The connection between gradient norms and learning phases is salient in \cref{fig:grad-norms-full-batch}, where we can see that loss drops occur in tandem with high gradient norms for each layer.

+\paragraph{Theoretical insights.} \cref{prop:informal_gradient_bounds} characterize how the gradient magnitude is controlled along the training (the full statement is deferred to \cref{prop:gradients_bound}). \begin{boxprop}[Gradient upper-bound, informal] Let $\theta$ be the transformer's parameters.
+Assuming bounded token embeddings, the gradient of the loss verifies